kas21/nls-plugin-nfl-board/README.md

   - All games far in future: 1 hour - game times stable

 ### NFL Standings Board Configuration Options

+**Dependency:** This board requires `nfl_board` to be enabled.
+It reads data from the shared snapshot created by the main NFL board.

 | Option | Type | Default | Description |
 |--------|------|---------|-------------|